 Family travel insurance

-I’m looking into renewing our family travel insurance policy at the moment.
-Here are my tips to help you find the best policy:
+Here are my tips to help you find the best family travel insurance policy:

 - Take out travel insurance as soon as you book a trip just in case you have to cancel your plans.